PAY RANGE: EP10

 PUBLIC RELATIONS SPECIALIST TRAINEE

-- Positions in this class must perform beginning level public information and
+· Positions in this class must perform training level public information and promotional work.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Participates in obtaining information on current issues affecting non‑English language speaking community; maintains a mailing list of persons active in the various language community groups; writes and/or translates informational and educational newspaper articles, radio scripts, pamphlets, leaflets, speeches and brochures.

 Receives on‑the‑job instructions in the techniques of gathering information, writing and arranging for the publication of newspaper articles, bulletins, pamphlets and other materials on objectives, functions, and accomplishments of the department; participates with a higher level informational officer in the planning of informational programs for publicizing departmental functions utilizing a variety of news media.